mbknor/ddsl-playframework-module/README.markdown

  * It is not round-robin but round-random Loadbalancing :)

+ * If you only see one server, just keep retrying

  * You can add more servers if you like.

  * If you take one down, you will get some errors but after a couple of seconds The client will stop asking the server who went down.